eclipse-tractusx/ssi-docu/specifications/M1/identity.protocol.base.md

 ## 4.1.1.
 VP Access Token

-A Self-Issued token MAY contain an access token as an `access_token` claim that can be used by the relying party to obtain additional VPs.
+A Self-iIssued ID Token MAY contain an access token as an `access_token` claim that can be used by the relying party to obtain additional VPs.

 > TODO: determine claim name

 # 4.2.
-Validating Self-Issued Tokens
+Validating Self-Issued ID Tokens

 The relying party MUST follow the steps specified in the [Self-Issued OpenID Provider v2 specification](https://openid.net/specs/openid-connect-self-issued-v2-1_0.html#section-11.1).